odys-z/hello/docsphinx/lectures/lect00/action.rst

 finished independently.
 The goal of this is having you reach the programming skill level necessary for completing the real contests.
 So you need action.

-And there is one more tip for out team members: team cooperation is discussing, helping each other, not copying from each other.
 Knowing != capable of doing.

 Why English?
 ------------